 - Hyperpigmentation is usually obvious.
 A linea nigra is often apparent.
 This is a dark line from the pubis to the umbilicus.
 Scars and areolae are pigmented and, as with Addison's disease, pigmentation is more marked in the creases of the hands.
 Some patients develop hyperpigmentation after bilateral adrenalectomy but do not develop full-blown Nelson's syndrome.

 - In adolescents there may be features of delayed puberty.
-In adult women there may be some regression of breasts or galactorrhoea.

-- Check eye movements as the external ocular muscles will be affected if the III, IV or VI cranial nerves are involved.
+- Check eye movements, as the external ocular muscles will be affected if the III, IV or VI cranial nerves are involved.
 Damage to the ophthalmic division of the trigeminal nerve will impair sensation over the forehead and perhaps corneal reflex.

 - Check the fundi, including looking for papilloedema.